Medical Radiation TechnologistAlternative titles

 - complete a Bachelor's degree in medical radiation technology, which includes work in a clinical setting

-- gain registration with the NZ Medical Radiation Technologists Board
+- be registered with the NZ Medical Radiation Technologists Board

-- have an Annual Practising Certificate, which is issued by the Board.
+- hold an Annual Practising Certificate, which is issued by the Board.

 Relevant degrees are available through: